-The lack of financial resources of most governments in Europe is one of the burning problems for protecting and maintaining cultural heritage.
-This is particularly true for central Europe, where the turbulent history and geopolitical reconfiguration resulted in a large number of neglected or abandoned historic buildings, which till today are suffering from steady decay.
-These buildings are often connected to degraded areas with economic and social problems, which require immediate intervention.
+The lack of accessible financial resources is one of the key problems for most governments in the protection and maintenance of their cultural heritage.
+This issue is of particular importance to the Central European region, where the turbulent history and the geopolitical reconfiguration resulted in a large number of neglected or abandoned historic buildings, which have been suffering from ongoing decay.
+These buildings are often connected to deprived areas with economic and social problems which require immediate intervention.

-With limited public resources (national and EU funds), the involvement of private financing and expertise through PPP is the only alternative to save and manage the unique built heritage of central Europe.
+With limited public resources the involvement of private financing and expertise through PPP is an alternative to be considered by all bodies aiming at safeguarding the unique built heritage of Central Europe!